apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Kenya school fire: At least 17 pupils dead after blaze in boys' dormitory**
+**Patrick Mahomes: Xavier Worthy made big plays and big moments**

-You can read more about it [here](https://www.bbc.com/news/live/c07er0dk258t).
+You can read more about it [here](https://www.nbcsports.com/nfl/profootballtalk/rumor-mill/news/patrick-mahomes-xavier-worthy-made-big-plays-and-big-moments).

 ## Requirements
 - Python 3.8